 SFS staff and students, in collaboration with our partner, the Ugyen Wangchuck Institute for Conservation and Environment (UWICE), focus on enhancing the condition of forest, river, and mountain ecosystems while balancing modernization and cultural preservation.
-SFS students contribute to the advancement of the Institute’s research agenda in several priority areas including sustainable forestry, conservation biology, water resources, socioeconomics, and policy.
-Underlying themes of the joint research we undertake include climate change adaptation, natural resource and water management, rural-urban migration, and sustainable livelihoods.
+SFS students contribute to the advancement of SFS and UWICE's shared research agenda in several priority areas including sustainable forestry, conservation biology, water resources, socioeconomics, well-being, and policy.
+Underlying themes of the joint research we undertake include biodiversity conservation, natural resource and water management, rural-urban migration, climate change impacts and adaptation, and sustainable livelihoods.

 The semester curriculum comprises three thematic components, all centered on the environment: